AnjaneyuluBatta505/kubernetes_django/README.md

 ```

 ### Setting up celery app
-In django app we have 2 `yaml` configuration files.
+In celery app we have 2 `yaml` configuration files.
 To setup the django app in k8s execute the below commands
 ```
 k8s apply -f kubernetes/celery/beat-deployment.yaml